python/cpython/Doc/howto/doanddont.rst

 for some reason: :func:`min` and :func:`max` can find the minimum/maximum of any sequence with comparable semantics, for example, yet many people write their own :func:`max`/:func:`min`.
-Another highly useful function is :func:`reduce` which can be used to repeatly apply a binary operation to a sequence, reducing it to a single value.
+Another highly useful function is :func:`reduce` which can be used to repeatedly apply a binary operation to a sequence, reducing it to a single value.
 For example, compute a factorial with a series of multiply operations::